-A 4.01 service MUST include the AsyncResult header in 200 OK response from a status monitor resource in order to indicate the final HTTP Response Status Code of an asynchronously executed request.
+A 4.01 service MUST include the AsyncResult header in 200 OK responses from a status monitor resource in order to indicate the final HTTP Response Status Code of an asynchronously executed request.
+The header value is the three-digit HTTP response code, see [OData-ABNF].